What’s in This Article

 Key Takeaways

-- First Flight: The first commercial flight took place on January 1, 1914, between St. Petersburg and Tampa, Florida.
+- First flight: The first scheduled commercial flight took off on January 1, 1914, between St. Petersburg and Tampa, Florida.

-- The Jet Age: Jet engines arrived in the 1950s.
-Planes like the Boeing 707 completely changed how fast and far people could travel.
+- The Jet Age: Jet engines arrived in the 1950s, and the Boeing 707 made long-distance travel routine for everyday passengers.

-- Deregulation: The 1978 Airline Deregulation Act allowed US airlines to set their own routes and fares, which created fierce competition.
+- Deregulation: The 1978 Airline Deregulation Act let US airlines set their own routes and fares, sparking fierce competition and lower ticket prices.

-- Modern Era: Today’s airlines focus on digital tech, global partnerships, and reaching Net Zero emissions by 2050.
+- Modern era: Today’s airlines invest in digital technology, global alliances, and Sustainable Aviation Fuel (SAF) to cut emissions by 2050.

 The Dawn of Commercial Flight

-The first recorded commercial flight happened on January 1, 1914.
-A Benoist XIV biplane took off from St. Petersburg, Florida.
-It carried former mayor Abram Pheil across Tampa Bay to the city of Tampa.
-This flight showed the public that air travel was not just for the military or daring experimenters.
+According to the Smithsonian National Air and Space Museum, the first recorded commercial flight happened on January 1, 1914.
+A Benoist XIV biplane took off from St. Petersburg, Florida, carrying former mayor Abram Pheil across Tampa Bay to the city of Tampa.
+That trip showed the public that air travel wasn’t just for the military or daring experimenters.

 After World War I, several small airlines formed in the United States and Europe.
-These early companies mostly flew mail routes.
-Air mail provided a reliable way to make money.
-Companies like Varney Air Lines and Western Air Express soon started offering passenger seats on their mail flights.
-However, these early trips were basic, uncomfortable, and lacked modern safety features.
+These early companies mostly flew mail routes, which gave them a reliable source of income.
+Companies like Varney Air Lines and Western Air Express soon added passenger seats to their mail flights.
+But these early trips were basic, uncomfortable, and lacked modern safety features.

 As aircraft designs improved, airlines shifted their focus from mail to passengers.
-The 1920s saw the creation of legacy carriers that still operate today.
-KLM Royal Dutch Airlines was founded in 1919, making it the oldest airline still flying under its original name.
+The 1920s brought the creation of legacy carriers that still operate today.
+KLM Royal Dutch Airlines founded operations in 1919, making it the oldest airline still flying under its original name.
 Qantas followed in 1920.

 By the 1930s, air travel became more organized.
-Passenger cabins grew larger, and flight attendants were hired to improve the travel experience.
-This era set the foundation for the modern commercial flight network.
+Passenger cabins grew larger, and airlines hired flight attendants to improve the travel experience.
+This era set the foundation for the modern commercial flight network you know today.

-World War I pushed engineers to build better aircraft quickly.
-These military advancements directly helped civilian aviation later on.
-After the war, surplus planes flooded the market.
-Many returning military pilots used their new skills to find jobs in the growing airline industry.
+World War I pushed engineers to build better aircraft fast.
+Those military advances directly helped civilian aviation afterward.
+When the war ended, surplus planes flooded the market.
+Many returning military pilots used their skills to find jobs in the growing airline industry.

 The Jet Age: Faster, Higher, Farther

 The late 1950s brought the jet engine, changing air travel forever.
-Jet-powered planes allowed airlines to fly faster and more efficiently.
+Jet-powered planes let airlines fly faster and more efficiently than propeller aircraft ever could.
 The de Havilland Comet entered service in 1952 as the world’s first commercial jet airliner.

-The Comet experienced early structural issues, but the Boeing 707 successfully brought jet travel to the masses in 1958.
-The 707 was sleek and could carry more passengers over long distances at record speeds.
-This plane made nonstop cross-country and transatlantic flights standard.
-Airlines like Pan Am and TWA used this new technology to offer premium services to travelers.
+The Comet ran into early structural problems, but the Boeing 707 successfully brought jet travel to the masses in 1958.
+The 707 was sleek, fast, and could carry far more passengers over longer distances than any plane before it.
+Nonstop cross-country and transatlantic flights became standard.
+Airlines like Pan Am and TWA used this technology to offer premium services to travelers worldwide.

 Deregulation and Competition

 The airline industry changed drastically in the late 1970s.
 Before this period, the US government strictly controlled airline routes and ticket prices.
-The Airline Deregulation Act of 1978 removed these rules.
-This allowed airlines to set their own fares and pick their own flight paths.
+The Airline Deregulation Act of 1978 removed those rules, letting airlines set their own fares and choose their own flight paths.

 This freedom created intense competition.
 Ticket prices dropped, and low-cost carriers like Southwest Airlines became highly successful.
-The table below shows how the US airline industry has grown and consolidated over the decades.
+The table below shows how the US airline industry grew and consolidated over the decades.

 | Year | Major Carriers | Passenger Traffic (Billions) | Revenue (Billions) |